Fury-2K/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI
-#### This repo contains all projects of 100DaysOfSwiftUI challenge by Paul Hudson aka twostraws
+#### This repo contains all projects of 100DaysOfSwiftUI challenge by Paul Hudson aka twostraws (Currently in progress :))
 ### Language used - SwiftUI

 ## Project 1: WeSplit